alterway/wamp-polls/README.rst

 Kudos to:

 - my mates from Alter Way for the functional tests and directions,
-- the Crossbar contributors for their help on Github tracker
+- the Crossbar and Autobahn contributors for their help on Github tracker

 License
 =======